FICT 64 W — Crafting Unforgettable Short Stories

 Date(s): Jun 20—Aug 26

 Instructor(s): Rachel Smith

-"Leave out all the parts readers skip,” said the writer Elmore Leonard.
+"Leave out all the parts readers skip,” says Elmore Leonard.
 “Hold the reader’s attention,” says Margaret Atwood.
 But how do we refine our instincts for what will engage a reader?
 In this course, we will consider what distinguishes stories that captivate their readers, and you will practice enacting those features in your own writing.
-We will ask questions including: How do we keep the writing interesting while also getting the story to cohere as a whole?
+We will ask and answer these and other questions: How do we keep the writing interesting while also getting the story to cohere as a whole?
 Are we to exile from our stores of material anything that is not obviously suspenseful or exciting?
-How are we to know whether to cut a part of a story that isn’t working or try to make it better?
-In this course, we will read a variety of short stories, some with high action—blazing house fires, sudden death, drug-addled midnight joyrides—and some with quiet, unassuming renderings of day-to-day life.
+How are we to know whether to cut a part of a story that isn’t working or to try to make it better?
+We also will read a variety of short stories, some with high action—blazing house fires, sudden death, drug-addled midnight joyrides—and some with quiet, unassuming renderings of day-to-day life.
 At these poles and in between, we will investigate what makes the writing interesting.
 At the same time, we will work on writing and revision exercises designed to make our writing more vibrant and engaging.
 Each student will complete a short story and have it workshopped.
 Whether you’re an experienced fiction writer or are just starting to try your hand at stories, you will finish the course with a sharpened sense of what makes readers want to turn the page.

 Textbooks for this course: